shivannis/xandr-docs-public/xandr-docs/articles/monetize/geo-radius-segments.md

 ---
-Title: Microsoft Monetize - Geo Radius Segments
+title: Microsoft Monetize - Geo Radius Segments
-Description: The article introduces a geo radius segment, which is a collection of data including latitude, longitude, and radius information. ms.date: 10/28/2023
+description: The article introduces a geo radius segment, which is a collection of data including latitude, longitude, and radius information. ms.date: 10/28/2023
 ---